0xsyr0/dittobytes/README.md

     <hr>

     dittobytes/
     ├── code/                               # Your C-code that will compile to shellcode.
     │   ├── beacon.c                        # Example file that you can compile using Dittobytes.
     ├── build/                              # Build dir containing loaders and your shellcodes.
+    │   ├── beacon-[platform]-[arch].raw    # Your C-code compiled to raw shellcode (.text segment only).
-    │   ├── beacon-[platform]-[arch].bin
+    │   ├── beacon-[platform]-[arch].obj    # Your C-code compiled to BOF/COFF format.
-    │   ├── loader-[platform]-[arch].[ext]
+    │   ├── loader-[platform]-[arch].[ext]  # Pre-built raw shellcode loaders for testing purposes.
     │   └── ...
     └── ditto/                              # Internal files supporting the Dittobytes project.
         ├── loaders/                        # Simple shellcode loaders for testing purposes (pre-built).
         │   └── [platform]/
         │       ├── src/